 Opportunities exist across the country to enrich the lives of terminally ill youth by facilitating hunting and fishing opportunities for them at no cost.
 This charitable mission provides truly invaluable life experiences for these children to take part in America’s sportsmen’s heritage.
 Many states have passed legislation allowing state fish and wildlife agencies to quickly and efficiently provide terminally ill individuals with opportunities to hunt and fish.

 There exists a special opportunity across the country to enrich the lives of terminally ill youth by facilitating no-cost hunting and fishing opportunities that will provide them with truly invaluable life experiences.
 The idea of offering these special opportunities to terminally ill youth is not new and has long been a goal of many well-known hunting and conservation organizations, with some (e.g., Hunt of a Lifetime) making it their primary goal.
 State legislators are now also joining this charitable mission.
-In recent years, a number of states have introduced legislation that would allow for special hunting and fishing permits, in some cases out of season, for these individuals.
+In recent years, several states have introduced legislation that would allow for special hunting and fishing permits, in some cases out of season, for these individuals.
 Among the states that have proposed such legislation are California, South Carolina, Michigan, New Hampshire, and Wisconsin, among others.

 - On October 17, 2008, terminally ill hunting legislation in New Hampshire allowed a nine-year-old boy to go on a successful moose hunt.
-He suffers from a rare incurable autoimmune disease but could not have been happier on that day.
+He suffers from a rare and incurable autoimmune disease but could not have been happier on that day.

 - On March 15, 2010, Mississippi Governor Haley Barbour approved House Bill 1070, establishing a hunting season specifically for terminally ill youth under 18 years of age by authorizing the Mississippi Commission on Wildlife, Fisheries, and Parks to establish a special permit for children with a life threatening illness.